ricardoom/dominotrono/content/posts/re-re-design-pt1.md

 ### Feb.
 5 / 6 2021

 Mostly going through and adding composition classes and the odd utility class.
 The goal is to make it so high level layout can be handled w/ one or two classes, instead of spreading layout and grid rules around.
 I also think I'll be able to refactor some of the more complicated grid layouts to use flex instead...
 That should be fun.

+### Feb.
+7

+Fixing up some type rules and I must admit, I'm still unclear as to how to make `clamp` work...